cascer1/advent-of-code-2025-rust/README.md

 > [!IMPORTANT]
 > This command requires [installing the aoc-cli crate](#configure-aoc-cli-integration).

-During december, the `today` shorthand command can be used to:
+During December, the `today` shorthand command can be used to:

  - scaffold a solution for the current day
  - download its input